 This summer, I just fancied a road trip in Croatia.
 I had one week or so to spare, and knew that I wanted to spend my week doing a mixture of city exploring in Dubrovnik, spending lazy days on the twinkly Adriatic Sea and of course, sampling delicious local food.
-Before I knew it, I had planned an epic Croatia road trip, starting in Dubrovnik in the South, to the very North of Croatia.
+Before I knew it, I had planned an epic one week Croatia road trip itinerary, starting in Dubrovnik in the South, to the very North of Croatia.
 In fact, we then realised that Lake Bled in Slovenia was really close.
 And then it made sense to continue all the way north into the Julian Alps of Slovenia.

 One Week Croatia Road Trip Itinerary